jz427/jz427/README.md

 </a>

-I am currently a Service Analyst with a strong foundation in computer science and a growing focus on cybersecurity.
+I am currently aProject Engineer with a strong foundation in computer science and a growing focus on cybersecurity.

-I hold both a Bachelor’s and Master’s degree in Computer Science from Fairleigh Dickinson University, and I’ve earned industry certifications including CompTIA Security+ and CySA+.
-My work encompases delivering reliable technical support, strengthening security posture, and solving complex IT challenges with efficiency and clarity. <br/><br/>
+I hold both a Bachelor's and Master's degree in Computer Science from Fairleigh Dickinson University, and I've earned industry certifications including CompTIA Security+ and CySA+.
+As a Project Engineer at Valiant Technology, my work encompasses leading client onboarding, hardening cloud security environments, and executing complex migrations across Microsoft 365 and Google Workspace — all with a focus on security best practices and zero-downtime delivery. <br/><br/>
 This site highlights my projects, labs, and ongoing learning in areas like cybersecurity, system analysis, and secure IT operations.
 ## Projects